We would like to introduce to our members the new GSAÉD Inclusive Research Scholarship

 The GreenShield health and dental insurance plan includes coverage for professional health services, prescription drugs, dental care, eye examinations and glasses and travel insurance.
 This plan is provided to the GSAÉD’s membership through the Canadian Federation of Students’ National Student Health Network.
 Through negotiations with Canada’s only not-for-profit insurance provider, Greenshield, the Canadian Federation of Students offers the most comprehensive set of benefits available through a campus health plan.

-All full-time students starting in September are automatically covered under the plan, while part-time students and those starting in January can opt-in.
+All full-time students starting in September are automatically covered under the plan, except those with a web-based, off-campus or virtual status.
+Part-time students and those starting in January can opt-in.
 Students can also pay a supplemental premium to cover their spouse or family.

 If you wish to opt out of the health and/or dental insurance plan, the only way to do so is via your uoZone account.
 From there, click on Finances and jobs, choose Opt-out and provide the information requested by the insurance company.
 You must apply to opt out every school year that you do not want insurance coverage through the GSAÉD.
 You have to enter information regarding your comparable coverage with another insurance plan.
 A confirmation will be sent to you and a credit will be applied automatically to your uOttawa student account.
 Please note that the provincially administered health plans (OHIP, QHIP, and UHIP) do not constitute comparable coverage for the purposes of deregistration from the Greenshield group insurance offered by the GSAÉD.